tedneward/Azgaarnoth/Creatures/Races-Holding/Hobgoblin.md

 ***Conquer and Control.*** Hobgoblins claim lands with abundant resources, and they can be found in forests and mountains, near mines and humanoid settlements, and anywhere else that wood, metal, and potential slaves can be found.
 They build and conquer strongholds in strategically advantageous locations, which they then use as staging areas to expand their territory.

-Hobgoblin warlords never tire of combat, but they don’t take up arms lightly.
+Hobgoblin warlords never tire of combat, but they don't take up arms lightly.
 Before they Attack, Hobgoblins conduct thorough reconnaissance to gauge the strengths and weaknesses of their foes.
 When assaulting a stronghold, they surround it first to cut off escape routes and supply lines, then slowly starve their enemies out.

 Hobgoblins fortify their own holdings, bolstering existing defenses with innovations of their own.
 Whether they lair in cavern complexes, dungeons, ruins, or forests, they protect their strongholds with ditches, fences, gates, guard towers, pit traps, and crude catapults or ballistas.

 ***Legion of Maglubiyet.*** Traditional Hobgoblins worship [Maglubiyet the Mighty One](/Religions/Pantheon/Maglubiyet.md), the greater god of Goblinoids.
-As terrifying as this figure is, Hobgoblins don’t fear death, believing that when they die in battle, their spirits join the honored ranks of Maglubiyet’s army on the plane of Acheron.
+As terrifying as this figure is, Hobgoblins don't fear death, believing that when they die in battle, their spirits join the honored ranks of Maglubiyet's army on the plane of Acheron.

 More recently, hobgoblins have come to revere [Lythtzu](../Religions/Pantheon/Lythtzu.md), the god of battle and combat, as an alternative to Maglubiyet.
 The followers of Lythtzu believe in honor and adherence to the principles of honor, even beyond the ethos of good or evil.
 As such, followers of Lythtzu still don't fear death, believing that when they die in battle, their spirits join Lythtzu's army in the Blood Wars of the afterlife, fighting to maintain the cosmic balance, even against Maglubiyet's followers.
 (As a result, Maglubiyet's followers and Lythtzu's followers tend to fight on sight of each other.)